OpenTermsArchive/engine/docs/doc-contributing-terms.md

 ## Declaring terms

 Terms are declared in a service declaration file, under the `documents` property.
-The way in which each terms should be obtained is declared as a JSON object.
+The way in which each type of terms should be obtained is declared as a JSON object.

 ```json
   …